-In accordance with State statute, the long-term expected rate of return on plan investments (7.00 % at June 30, 2018) is determined by the State Treasurer, after consultation with the Directors of the Division of Investments and Division of Pensions and Benefits, the board of trustees and the actuaries.
-Best estimates of arithmetic real rates of return for each major asset class included in PERS's target asset allocation as of June 30, 2018 are summarized in the following table:
+In accordance with State statute, the long-term expected rate of return on plan investments (7.00 % at June 30, 2019) is determined by the State Treasurer, after consultation with the Directors of the Division of Investments and Division of Pensions and Benefits, the board of trustees and the actuaries.
+The long-term expected rate of return was determined using a building bock method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+Best estimates of arithmetic real rates of return for each major asset class included in PERS's target asset allocation as of June 30, 2019 are summarized in the following table:

-: • Long-Term Expected Real
+Long-Term Expected Real

 Asset Class Target Allocations Rate of Return

-Risk Mitigation Strategies 5.00% 5.51%
+Risk Mitigation Strategies 3.00% 4.67%

-Cash equivalents 5.50% 1.00%
+Cash equivalents 5.00% 2.00%

-U.S. treasuries 3.00% 1.87%
+U.S. treasuries 5.00% 2.68%

-Investment grade credit 10.00% 3.78%
+Investment grade credit 10.00% 4.25%

-High yield 2.50% 6.82%
+High yield 2.00% 5.37%

-Global diversified credit 5.00% 7.10%

-Credit oriented hedge funds 1.00% 6.60%

-Debt related private equity 2.00% 10.63%

-Debt related real estate 1.00% 6.61%

-Private real estate 2.50% 11.83%

-Equity related real estate 6.25% 9.23%

-U.S. equity 30.00% 8.19%

-Non- U.S. developed markets equity 11.50% 9.00%
+Private credit 6.00% 7.92%

+Real assets 2.50% 9.31%

+Real estate 7.50% 8.33%

+US Equity 28.00% 8.26%

+Non-US Developed Markets Equity 12.50% 9.00%

-Emerging markets equity 6.50% 11.64%
+Emerging Markets Equity 6.50% 11.37%

-Buy-outs/venture capital 8.25% 13.08%
+Private Equity 12.00% 10.85%